With Slack introducing native scheduled messages, more people than ever are sending their messages at a later time.

 - (Optional) Choose your timezone, channel or user to send your message to.

-There are two ways that you can use the Slack Message schedule function.
+There are a few ways that you can use the Slack Message schedule function.
 And most importantly, these messages will all be sent from your profile and not a bot!
-So no one will know that you’ve scheduled a message in the future unless you want them to know.
+So no one will know that you have scheduled a message in the future unless you want them to know.

 Why you would want to send a Slack Message at a Specific Time

-If you’re on this page you obviously already have a reason.
-But now that you’re thinking about it, lets’ consider some ways you can use this newfound Slack superpower to your advantage.
+If you are on this page you obviously already have a reason.
+But now that you are thinking about it, let's consider some ways you can use this newfound Slack superpower to your advantage.
 Being able to send Slack messages at a specific time now allows you to:

 - Set up announcements to your team